X-rays constraints on sub-GeV Dark Matter: Introduction

 \section{Introduction}

 Among the greatest mysteries of the Universe, the Dark Matter (DM) problem is arguably the most puzzling one.
 Although DM constitutes around 25\% of the energy budget of the Universe today, almost a century of efforts was not enough to pinpoint its nature.
-On a brighter note, a few very well-motivated paradigms at different DM mass scales have been theorized, a textbook example being the WIMPs.
-Thermal production of these particles provide the correct relic density for DM, and they are predicted in minimal BSM models.
+On a brighter note, a few very well-motivated paradigms at different DM mass scales have been theorized, a textbook example being the weakly interacting massive particles (WIMPs).
+Thermal production of these particles provides the correct relic density for DM, and they naturally arise in several extensions of the Standard Model.
 However, because of the null results from direct, indirect and collider searches, the attention of the community slowly started to deviate from this paradigm.

 Here we focus on lighter-than-WIMPs DM candidates.
 There is actually a whole class of light DM models that are well-motivated~\cite{Feng:2008ya,Hochberg:2014dra,Petraki:2013wwa}.
 Even though this trend starts to change, experiments that are dedicated to DM searches are mostly designed to probe WIMPs.
 In direct detection experiments, the sensitivity start to decrease significantly for DM masses around and below 1 GeV, and the need to study electronic recoils and the Migdal effect is becoming more and more important to overcome this sensitivity loss.
-The missing transverse energy -- holy grail of DM signature in colliders -- is tricky to reconstruct at low energies as instrumental background become dominant.
+The missing transverse energy -- holy grail of DM signature in colliders -- is tricky to reconstruct at low energies as instrumental background becomes dominant.

 Probing light DM candidates in indirect detection is also a challenge for two reasons: i) low-energy charged particles produced by DM annihilation or decay in the Milky Way are unable to cross the heliopause, as solar winds push them away from the solar system and our detectors (except for {\sc Voyager} 1 and 2, from which a study of light DM has already been done~\cite{Boudaud:2016mos}), ii) there exists a lack of sensitivity in previous and current $\gamma$-ray observatories in the 100 keV -- 100 MeV energy range, named the `MeV gap'.